shichao-an/notes/docs/lkd/ch4.md

 Applications and even kernel code should be certain they truly want to give up the processor before calling `sched_yield()`.

-Kernel code, as a convenience, can call `yield()`, which ensures that the task’s state is `TASK_RUNNING` and then call `sched_yield()`.
+Kernel code, as a convenience, can call `yield()`, which ensures that the task's state is `TASK_RUNNING` and then call `sched_yield()`.
 User-space applications use the `sched_yield()` system call.

 ### Conclusion

 Meeting the demands of process scheduling is nontrivial.
 A large number of runnable processes, scalability concerns, trade-offs between latency and throughput, and the demands of various workloads make a one-size-fits-all algorithm hard to achieve.
-Linux kernel’s new CFS process scheduler, comes close to appeasing all parties and providing an optimal solution for most use cases with good scalability. [p67]
+Linux kernel's new CFS process scheduler, comes close to appeasing all parties and providing an optimal solution for most use cases with good scalability. [p67]

 ### Doubts and Solutions